arrseq/binser/README.md

 # Binary Serializer
 A tool used to encode and decode complex binary structures.

+This library can be useful in a variety of situations:
+- When sending complex structured data between a server and client.
+- When sending complex structured data between 2 different processes in a different programming language.
+- To store complex structures in a file

+And more!

 # Warning
 This library has many flaws that will not be fixed.
 They do not cause problems if the tool is used correctly.
 - The parser is very basic, for example in many places you have to use a space after a comma `, `, `; `, and `: `.